garry-clawson/Blockchain-Crop-Assurance-and-Localisation/README.md

 CID:  QmcBRbromnTm4dGRzrH2mFJCCwFBxBwhyegRoDGefdbC62
 ```

 For this proof-of-concept no optimization has been completed.
-We are currently using a very simple list strcuture.
+We are currently using a very simple list structure.
 In Solidity there is no simple way to search a list for as each step will incur a Gas cost.
 Other data structures will offer a better way to do this.

 ### 7. Aligning an image